 To begin with, a review is going to start by introducing the tutorial’s topic.
 After that, comes a technical datasheet with information about the tutorial like its author, price, etc..
 Nevertheless, not all the items displayed in that list are going to be present in all the tutorial reviews.
 This is because certain information may not be appliable to some tutorial types and formats.

 Finally, in the end, for those that do not care about the details.
-There is going to be in a table format the scores for each section with the final rating.
+There is going to be the scoring part with the scores for each section along with a total overall rating.
 To clarify, the final given score follows the same rating criteria as the individual point rating system.
 Additionally, the final rating is not just an straight average of the key review points.
 So, for example, if all the key points have the maximum possible score.
 This does not necessarily mean that the tutorial review score is going to be also the maximum score.
 At the very end of the review, after revealing the final score of the tutorial.
 There may be or not some closing remarks in the case that I need them.

-In summary, a tutorial review is going to have the following sections:
+In summary, a tutorial review is going to have the following sections:- Introduction

 What is the rating scale?